error

 Accountable leaders We have been named in the Stonewall Top 100 Employers since 2016 and were recognised in the British LGBT Awards Top 10 Inclusive Employers in 2021.
 Stonewall is Europe’s largest charity for LGBT+ people.
 They champion and fight for the rights and inclusion of all LGBT+ people in every step of their lives.
 The Workplace Equality Index is a competitive tool that organisations use to benchmark and measure their LGBT+ inclusion practices against other organisations.

-KPMG ranked 8th, achieving a Gold award and is ranked amongst the Stonewall Top 100 Employers 2023.
+KPMG ranked 22nd, achieving a Gold award and is ranked amongst the Stonewall Top 100 Employers 2024.

 Our colleagues have been recognised externally for their LGBT+ inclusion leadership in the workplace.
-In 2023 Mel Knight, Partner and allyship sponsor for our Breathe network was awarded ‘LGBT+ Ally’ and Mariana Ceccotti our Breathe network co-chair received a ‘Future Leader’ title at this years’ INvolve Outstanding LGBT+ Role Model Lists.
-Mariana also received the ‘Inspirational Leader’ award at the 2023 British LGBT+ awards.
+In 2024 Kristina Martirosjana and Rachel Bleetman were recognised in the OUTstanding Top 100 Future Leaders list.
+In 2023 Mel Knight, Partner and allyship sponsor for our Breathe network was awarded ‘LGBT+ Ally’ and Mariana Ceccotti our Breathe network co-chair received a ‘Inspirational Leader’ award at the 2023 British LGBT+ awards.

-We were proud to lead by example by voluntarily publishing our Sexual Orientation Pay Gap in 2020 and annually since to drive greater transparency across all of our IDE metrics.
+We were proud to lead by example by voluntarily publishing our Sexual Orientation Pay Gap in 2021 and annually since to drive greater transparency across all of our IDE metrics.

 Equitable experiences We’ve put processes in place to support colleagues who wish to change their name, gender marker and/or title on KPMG systems.
 We have also provided more guidance for colleagues on adding their pronouns to email signatures and on Teams.

 Promoting trans inclusion is an important focus for us.
 We’ve updated our policy documents firm-wide to ensure that the language used is gender neutral.
 We’ve also updated our diversity monitoring questionnaire to include questions that enable our colleagues to disclose their trans status if they wish, and to help us better understand the diversity make-up of our firm.
-Last year we refreshed our trans policy and guidance documents to provide greater support to trans colleagues.
+In 2023 we refreshed our trans policy and guidance documents to provide greater support to trans colleagues.

-Our broader impact We join forces with LGBT+ networks in other organisations, to strengthen our work in this area.
+Our broader impact We join forces with LGBT+ networks in other organisations to strengthen our work in this area.
 We also team up with leading LGBT+ charities, and engage in thought leadership, to help improve the workplace for everyone and the experience for LGBT+ people throughout the UK and beyond.

-Inclusive environment Our award-winning Breathe Employee Network – which celebrated it’s 20th anniversary in 2022 – exists to celebrate and promote LGBT+ awareness and to provide opportunities for colleagues to share experiences, gain guidance on professional development and to engage non-LGBT+ colleagues.
+Inclusive environment Our award-winning Breathe Employee Network – which celebrated its 20th anniversary in 2022 – exists to celebrate and promote LGBT+ awareness and to provide opportunities for colleagues to share experiences, gain guidance on professional development and to engage non-LGBT+ colleagues.
 The network also engages our clients in raising LGBT+ awareness.

 From a recruitment perspective, we run dedicated events for LGBT+ students on university campuses and at our offices.
-We are the co-founders of AuthentiCity, an annual recruitment event for LGBT+ students looking to explore career opportunities in Professional Services, Finance, Fund Management or Technology, in the City.
+We are the co-founders of AuthentiCity, an annual recruitment event for LGBT+ students looking to explore career opportunities in Professional Services, Finance, Fund Management or Technology in the City.
 Students are offered the opportunity to meet representatives from a number of firms, including ours, to gain a valuable insight into their work and their experiences of being LGBT+ in the workplace.

 Keeping LGBT+ inclusion on track

-Our LGBT+ Employee Network, Breathe, aims to create and drive a positive and inclusive environment to support our LGBT+ colleagues at KPMG UK, but also foster inclusion in the wider marketplace and community too.
+Our LGBT+ Employee Network, Breathe, aims to create and drive a positive and inclusive environment to support our LGBTQ+ colleagues at KPMG UK, but also foster inclusion in the wider marketplace and community too.

 We’ve recently teamed up the Department for Transport and Network Rail to work on joint initiatives that are aimed at improving the experiences of the LGBT+ community throughout the UK.